standardhealth/spec_json2html/README.md

     ├── README.md               # README for project construction
-    ├── _config.yml             # Configuration file, used in definining env variables ├── .travis.yml             # Configuration for Travis, our Continuous Integration engine ├── hb_shr.js               # The javascript used to build the website dynamically ├── Gruntfile.js            # Gruntfile that configures all tasks from testing to buildilng ├── results.txt             # Output of the last test run
+    ├── _config.yml             # Configuration file, used in definining env variables ├── .travis.yml             # Configuration for Travis, our Continuous Integration engine ├── search.js               # The javascript used to build the search index ├── Gruntfile.js            # Gruntfile that configures all tasks from testing to buildilng ├── results.txt             # Output of the last test run
     | ...                       # Other configuration files for Git/Node